 “For if the firstfruit is holy, the lump is also holy; and if the root is holy, so are the branches.
 And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and fatness of the olive tree, do not boast against the branches.
 But if you do boast, remember that you do not support the root, but the root supports you.”—Romans 11:16-18

-As you celebrate the Festival of Weeks this year, may God bless you to gain a deeper understanding of who He is and your spiritual inheritance in Christ!
+As you celebrate the Festival of Weeks this year, may God bless you to better understand who He is and the spiritual inheritance you can start to reclaim today!